KnightKody/ridgehacks-hackathon/README.md

 ## **About Our Project**
     Our project is a text adventure game featuring your character "Frederick the 55th"

-    This project was made in 12 hours with a team of three people (And help from kody's father on the side)
+    This project was made in 12 hours with a team of three people (And help from my father on the side with programming knowledge)

 ## **contributors**
 1. Lauren K.
 2. mackenzye N.
 3. Kody K.
-4. und Kody's Das Vader
+4. Chuck K.